 Start your Crete road trip in – Chania

 Chania is Crete’s second-largest town and is one of the most beautiful places on the island.
 It’s a great place to start your road trip around Crete after spending a few days enjoying the town itself.
-Pick up your car from Sixt car rental who have offices at the airport as well as in the Old Port.
+Book your car through RentalCars who have partnerships with many rental offices at the airport as well as in the Old Port.
 Before you start heading east use your car to explore some of the famous sites to the west of Chania, in particular, Balos and Elafonissi Beaches, which are both incredible!